Most peer to peer software is banned unless otherwise advised. Obviously illegal music / video sharing software is banned. Examples include:

 The second issue is breach of copyright.
 Many of these programs are designed to easily download and distribute illegal copies of music, video and other data.
 The act of downloading it is illegal.
 Being connected to some of these peer to peer networks means you are also acting as a node to distribute media without a licence.
 This is increasingly being monitored by agents acting on behalf of media companies.
 There were several cases last year of legal copyright infringement notices served on the University due to the activities of GTC students.
 Current policy is at minimum the loss of internet access until the matter is resolved, and a fine.
 Such infringements may result in disciplinary action.

 Increasingly, legal sources are using peer-to-peer netwroking tools to distribute films and other media.
-Although this is legal, it is still banned by university regulations due to bandwidth issues.
+Although this is legal, it is still banned by College regulations due to bandwidth issues.

 Kontiki peer-to-peer service ("Kontiki") - which will affect the following programmes (including but not limited to) BBC iMP (iPlayer Download Manager), Sky by broadband Kontiki Delivery Manager, Cinequest Delivery Manager, AOL Hi-Q Delivery Manager, Palm Support, VeohTV, and the Open Media Network.